HOW TO APPLY FOR FINANCIAL AID

 In order to apply and be eligible for financial aid at Harris-Stowe State University, students must:

-1. Must be admitted to the University as a degree-seeking or initial certification student prior to being awarded financial assistance.
+1. Be admitted to the University as a degree-seeking or initial certification student.

 Your PIN is used each year to electronically apply for federal student aid and to access your Federal Student Aid records online.
 If you receive a PIN, you agree not to share it with anyone.
 Your PIN serves as your electronic signature and provides access to your personal records, so you should never give your PIN to anyone, including commercial services that offer to help you complete your FAFSA.
 Be sure to keep your PIN in a safe place.

 The FAFSA must be signed by the student and the parent of the student (if the student is deemed to be dependent defined by the FAFSA).
-The FAFSA may be signed electronically by using a Personal Identification Number (PIN).
-You may obtain a PIN by clicking here.
-Keep this PIN in a secure location as you will need it to sign your FAFSA each year.
+You and your parent may obtain a PIN by visiting here.
+Please note that your PIN will be separate from your parent's PIN, and it should be kept in a secure location as you will need it to sign your FAFSA each year.